Batmanian/KeithDunstan/src/posts/wowsers/1-wowser.md

 </table>
 </small>

 The question of whether all this was relevant could be asked.
 The Anglicans and the Roman Catholics occasionally raised a word about gambling or the defilement of the Sabbath but not often.
 The Roman Catholics complained only occasionally about the liquor laws and this often depended on the reigning bishop.
 On 16 December 1915, Archbishop Mannix in Melbourne put out 'an urgent call' to all Catholic Australians to join the great army of the Total Abstinence Society of the Sacred Heart.
-Probationary members, those who had gone without drink for two years or less, wore a pin, pen- dant or brooch with a red cross.
+Probationary members, those who had gone without drink for two years or less, wore a pin, pendant or brooch with a red cross.
 Those who had passed these tests and had pledged not to drink alcohol for life, wore the Sacred Heart.
 The Catholics and the Anglicans complained occasionally, also, about dancing and the theatre, but it was sporadic.
 The Methodists and the Presbyterians invariably came through loud and clear on all these things.

-The Wesleyans were against almost every form of pleasure, and when President Lincoln of the United States was assassinated, the Wesleyan Chronicle nodded its editorial head and pointed out that, after all, 'the melancholy assassination' took place in a theatre.
-And look who did it?-a professional actor.<a href="#13"><sup>13</sup></a>
+The Wesleyans were against almost every form of pleasure, and when President Lincoln of the United States was assassinated, the *Wesleyan Chronicle* nodded its editorial head and pointed out that, after all, 'the melancholy assassination' took place in a theatre.
+And look who did it? - a professional actor.<a href="#13"><sup>13</sup></a>

 South Australia had a curiously mixed progress towards social freedom.
 In social experiment sometimes the people of Adelaide were ahead of the rest of Australia.
-They tried the racecourse totalizator in 1879 (it came to Victoria in 1930); it legislated for cremation in 189I, ahead of the rest of the country; it was the first State to experiment with off-course betting in 1933; and it had Sun- day drinking until 189I.
+They tried the racecourse totalizator in 1879 (it came to Victoria in 1930); it legislated for cremation in 1891, ahead of the rest of the country; it was the first State to experiment with off-course betting in 1933; and it had Sunday drinking until 1891.
 At the same time, the S.A. legislature showed a terrible fear of bookmakers, barmaids and lotteries.

 The South Australians were ahead of everybody in giving women the vote in 1894, but one wonders what the motives were here.
 All the Temperance organizations fought for the female vote for they believed this, with certainty, would give them prohibition.
-Adelaide's Christian Colonist, which campaigned against barmaids, drinking, smoking, dancing, gambling, and even church lotteries, printed this poem in 1884.<a href="#14"><sup>14</sup></a>
+Adelaide's *Christian Colonist*, which campaigned against barmaids, drinking, smoking, dancing, gambling, and even church lotteries, printed this poem in 1884.<a href="#14"><sup>14</sup></a>

 <blockquote>
 <h4>A LIQUOR DEALER'S VIEWS</h4>